Why It's Done

 How It Feels

 The test can be a little uncomfortable but only lasts a few seconds.
 You might feel like you have to gag when the doctor swabs your throat -- that’s normal.
-But you’ll have to stay still and keep your mouth open so he can get a good sample.
-If not, he might miss some germs, and you might not get the right medicine.
+But you’ll have to stay still and keep your mouth open so they can get a good sample.
+If not, they might miss some germs, and you might not get the right medicine.

 How Soon Will I Get Results?